severeum/go-severeum/swarm/network/README.md

 once the appropriate ranges of the hashstream are retrieved and buffered, downstream peer just scans the hashes, looks them up in localstore, if not found, create a request entry.
 The range is referenced by the chunk index.
 Alongside the name (indicating the stream, e.g., content chunks for bin 6) and the range downstream peer sends a 128 long bitvector indicating which chunks are needed.
-Newly created requests are satisfied bound tossever in a waitgroup which when done, will promptt sending the next one. to be able to do check and storage concurrently, we keep a buffer of one, we start with two batches of hashes.
+Newly created requests are satisfied bound tosether in a waitgroup which when done, will promptt sending the next one. to be able to do check and storage concurrently, we keep a buffer of one, we start with two batches of hashes.
 If there is nothing to give, upstream peers SetNextBatch is blocking.
 Subscription ends with an unsubscribe. which removes the syncer from the map.